Vietnam's cuisine is for tourists

 In some parts of Vietnam, rat is considered a delicacy and can be found on restaurant menus.
 Such dishes, for example, the famous border town of Chau Doc in the South, through which lies the majority of discover in the direction of Cambodia.
 But don't think that all Vietnamese are doing just that eat rats, frogs and snakes.
 You really have to look for a restaurant or cafe whose menu you will find delicacies and it's worth it is very expensive.

 To eat, buying food in shops or supermarkets Vietnam is quite problematic and expensive, because of these supermarkets is not enough, especially in small towns and tourist resorts.
 Even if you find a shop with products, you will find that the price tags do not exist, and the price of the usual European products, such as milk, Breakfast cereals, much higher than in Russia.
-On the other hand, if we can find large chain supermarkets, such as "Big-C", "Coop", "A-mart", "Auchan", etc., huge selection of products and low prices.
+On the other hand, if we can find large chain supermarkets, such as "Big-C", "Coop", "A-mart", "Auchan", etc., in which a huge selection of products and low prices.
 Moreover, in large supermarkets you can find ready to upotrebleniyu meals in plastic pallets, which remains only warm.

 Fruits in Vietnam

 In Vietnam so many different exotic fruits: banana, coconut, durian, guava, breadfruit trees (Jack fruit), Sapodilla, lychee, rambutan, mangosteen, Soursop, dragon eye, longan, mango, pineapple, grapefruit, pomelo, pomegranate and others.
 The prices of these fruits, by our standards, very low.
 The fruit can be bought on the market, at street stalls or in supermarkets.
-But in the market you can overpay as tourists usually called high prices, sometimes several times, so it is best to buy fruit in the shops where prices are quoted or away from the tourist areas.
+But in the market you can overpay as tourists usually called an inflated price, sometimes several times, so it is best to buy fruit in the shops where prices are quoted or away from the tourist areas.

 The fruit is often sold whole, peeled and deveined, usually sold in Thailand.